ejosephslab/pgrna/README.md

 - High relative activity at two homologous targets in a given viral sequence.
 - Low predicted relative activity at potential human “off-targets”.
 - Biophysical characteristics such as high GC content, direct repeats, secondary structure energy etc. that suggest high CRISPR activity for potential antiviral application.
-- High relative activity across clinical strain variants The model output can be referred at df_crRNA_withhits.csv.
+- High relative activity across clinical strain variants.
+The model output can be referred at df_crRNA_withhits.csv.

 ### Running the code: